cryptogogue/vol-cardmotron-js/README.md

 # Cardmotron

-Cardmontron is a free tool for laying out trading card games for print.
+Cardmotron is a free tool for laying out trading card games for print.
 You can use it to quickly produce high-quality cardsheets for a variety of media sizes.

 Cardmotron is great for prototying your game or for preparing it for print-and-play distribution.
-In time, more advanced features will be added to support commercial printing, including the ability to manually define page layouts.

 Cardmotron is and will continue to be free to use.
-We developed it for our own projects are are offering it now as a gift to the hobby game development community.

 #### How it Works

-Cardmotron works by scanning an XLSX spreadsheet.
-The XLSX that contains all layouts and assets for a game is also called a *schema*.
+Cardmotron works by scanning an XLSX workbook to produce a "schema."

 A schema contains "layouts" and "definitions."
 Each layout describes an SVG document that is built up from drawing commands.
-The drawing commands use data specified in definitions along *handlebars* templating engine to render SVG.
+The drawing commands use data specified in definitions along with the [handlebars](https://handlebarsjs.com/) templating engine to render SVG.
 Drawing commands include inlined SVG templates, as well as text boxes and dynamically generated SVG graphics such as barcodes.

 Most schemas will specify a layout for each type of card in the game.
 The definitions will contain the text, graphics and other data fields for each individual card.
 In other words, if your game has a card type called 'hero', they you will specify a single layout for 'hero' type cards and a unique definition for each individual hero in your game.